ParticleCore/Iridium/README.md

 The initial phase will be focused on the userscript version only and bugs are expected to occur.

+Each item on the lists below can be moved to the next version at any time

 ### TODO - alpha version

 - [x] Core: minimally working alpha version